Rivière des Rosiers

 The rivière des Rosiers (in English: River of Roses) is a tributary of the Nicolet River which flows on the south shore of the St. Lawrence River.
 The Rosiers River flows through the municipalities of Tingwick, Kingsey Falls, Warwick, Sainte-Élizabeth-de-Warwick and Saint-Albert-de-Warwick, in the Arthabaska Regional County Municipality (MRC), in the Centre-du-Québec region, in Quebec, in Canada.

 Toponymy

 The toponym "rivière des Rosiers" was made official on December 5, 1968, at the Commission de toponymie du Québec.

 Geography

 Territory

 The "rivière des Rosiers" watershed affects six municipalities, namely (from upstream to downstream) Saint-Rémi-de-Tingwick, Tingwick, Kingsey Falls, Warwick, Sainte-Élizabeth-de-Warwick and Saint-Albert.

 Course

 The Rosiers River begins its course from 35 km at Tingwick at an altitude of 360 m at the foot of the Mountain, in the Appalachian Mountains.
 It then flows in a northwesterly direction to empty into the Nicolet River at Saint-Albert at an altitude of 103 m.
-The downstream portion of the river (length of 16 km) was channeled at the start of XXth.
+The downstream portion of the river (length of 16 km) was channeled at the beginning of the 20th century.